 When a corporation or community is under attack by a cyber threat, timing is of the utmost essence.
 The quicker you can organize your emergency management team, the better.
 The sooner you can transmit pertinent information to everyone in your network, the more likely you are to reduce the risk of the attack.

 While the internet, mobile devices and social media are the modes of communication for cyber hackers, they also give those under attack a means of communication.
 By taking advantage of all forms of communications technology, your organization can minimize threat and set a correction course more efficiently.

 Text messages, emails, social media statuses and phone calls are just the beginning.
 Consider uploading a quick video message on YouTube, one of today’s most popular methods of mass media.
 Utilize a multitude of social media apps, such as Snapchat, where you can share information with a wider segment of the population.
 Cyber technology allows you to go wherever your audience is, which is exactly what you want to do when faced with a cyber attack.

 Progressive Tools for Threat Identification

-Another area where technology is rapidly advancing for cybersecurity is in the form of advanced detection and protection tools.
+Another area where technology is rapidly advancing for cyber security is in the form of advanced detection and protection tools.
 There are several types of technologies you want to consider for your corporation as part of a comprehensive plan against cyber threats.
-These include defensive deception techniques that identify attacks early on and transfer critical data before it is accessed or damaged as a result.
-The use of decoys, as well as web application firewalls, IPS, and web-based deception solutions, helps companies protect their data from attacks.
+These include defensive deception techniques to identify attacks early on and transfer critical data before it’s accessed or damaged.
+The use of decoys, as well as web application firewalls, IPS and web-based deception solutions helps companies protect their data from attacks.

 Choosing Cyber Attack Notifications